wookieb/alpha-amqp-consumer/README.md

 connect('amqp://localhost?heartbeat=10')
     .then((connectionManager) => {

-        // consuming a queue
+        // Consuming a queue
-        // ConnectionManager.prototype.consume returns an intance of Consumer

-        // All created consumers are also stored in connectionManager.consumers array const queueConsumer = connectionManager.consume({
+        // All created consumers are stored in connectionManager.consumers array connectionManager.consume({
             queue: 'some-queue'
         }, (message) => {